assertj/assertj/README.md

 This should be all, of not please fill a ticket so that I can update this section.

-If you are using Fest Assert 1.x, please read this migration guide.
-TODO : put link when ready
+If you are using Fest Assert 1.x, please read this [migration guide](https://github.com/joel-costigliola/assertj-core/wiki/Migrating-from-FEST-Assert-1.4).

 ## <a name="contributing"/>Want to contribute ?

-You are very welcome to contribute any missing useful assertions, please check the [contributor guide](CONTRIBUTING.md).
+You are very welcome to contribute any missing useful assertions, please check the [contributor guidelines](CONTRIBUTING.md).